Henrik GerdingSenior Lecturer, Docent, Degree of Doctor

 My research is mainly oriented towards ancient architecture, both Greek and Roman, but I have also written on topics such as archaeological theory, Bronze Age chronology, Roman prosopography and social history.
 My doctoral thesis, The tomb of Caecilia Metella: tumulus, tropaeum and thymele, constitutes a close study of a Roman sepulchral monument with the aim of understanding the ideas and intentions behind its design and layout.
 In this, and other, research I have employed digital acquisition techniques and 3D-modelling as tools for analysis.

-I have also participated in an international research project on ancient shipsheds, Shipsheds in the ancient Mediterranean, funded by the Leverhulme Foundation.
-Shipsheds were used from the Archaic period onwards for storage of war ships and constituted an important part of ancient military infrastructure.
+Between 2003 and 2013 I participated in an international research project on ancient shipsheds, Shipsheds in the ancient Mediterranean, funded by the Leverhulme Foundation.
+Shipsheds were used from the Late Archaic period onwards for storage of war ships and constituted an important part of ancient military infrastructure.
 These buildings were highly functional and technically advanced, but were also given a noticeable outward monumentality.

 Recent research outputs